Portuguese Carbon Tax

 As a participating aircraft operator, you must:

 - appoint a fiscal representative, such as FCC Aviation, if you don’t have a fixed establishment in Portugal.
-The appointment of a fiscal representative is optional if you are based in an EU member state.
+The appointment is optional for EU based aircraft operators although ANAC recommends appointing a fiscal representative nevertheless.

-- pay the carbon tax by the 20th day of the month following the end of the reporting month.
+- pay carbon tax by the last day of the month following the end of the reporting month;

-- display the tax in the advertised fare.
+- pass on carbon tax to passengers on commercial flights and clearly display the tax in the advertised fare.